William II of Württemberg: Marriages and children

 Marie died on 30 April 1882 in Stuttgart, from complications resulting from the birth of their third child.
 William, already depressed by the death of his only son, is said never to have recovered from this blow.

 Nevertheless, he was King and it was his duty to secure the succession.
 On 8 April 1886, at Bückeburg, he married Princess Charlotte of Schaumburg-Lippe (1864–1946).
 They had no children.

 Succession

-On William II's death in 1921 without male issue, the royal branch of the House of Württemberg became extinct, and the headship of the house devolved to Albrecht, Duke of Württemberg, head of the Roman Catholic cadet branch of the dynasty, based at Altshausen.
+On William II's death in 1921 without male issue, the royal branch of the House of Württemberg became extinct, and the headship of the house devolved to Albrecht, Duke of Württemberg, head of the Catholic cadet branch of the dynasty, based at Altshausen.
 Albrecht was a descendant of Alexander of Württemberg, the 7th son of Frederick II Eugene, Duke of Württemberg (1732–1797).